BiagioeCarmine/morra-flask/README.md

 and especially because, being a mobile app, we can't update the frontend code very quickly on most or all of the users' devices in case we realize the needs change.

+This could alternatively be managed by evaluating whether an user needs to be deleted from the queue whenever another matchmaking-related request is received.

 ### How we manage playing rounds

 Each time a match is created, the server spawns a green thread that acts as the match server, coordinating the clients